Property Investment · Last updated 3 June 2026

 • Insurance: Buildings and contents insurance typically €200 to €400 per year.

-• Maintenance: Budget 1 to 2 percent of property value per year for ongoing maintenance.
+• Maintenance: Budget 0.5 to 1% of property value per year for ongoing upkeep.

 Net Yield After Costs: Realistic Numbers